 The same at 9 p.m., Street Crimes detectives observed a “drug-related transaction” in the area of the Walmart on Route 88, Kelly said.
 The ensuing investigation revealed James Pasqualetto, 22, of Whiting, and Therese Howard, 20, of Lakewood, to be in possession of THC cartridges and drug paraphernalia.
 Both arrestees were processed and released on a summons for possession of marijuana and possession of drug paraphernalia.

 The next day, May 27, Street Crimes Unit Detectives investigated a suspicious vehicle in the Waterside Gardens apartment complex, Kelly said.
-Detectives identified the occupants of the vehicle as Lewis C. Bishop, 20, of Brick, and Janiece C. Granville, 18, of Berkley Township.
-Police allege Bishop was found in possession of multiple bags of marijuana, and Granville was found in possession of marijuana, liquid THC oil in a hypodermic syringe, and a digital scale.
+Detectives identified the occupant of the vehicle as Lewis C. Bishop, 20, of Brick.
+Police allege Bishop was found in possession of multiple bags of marijuana.
 Bishop was charged with possession of marijuana and possession of drug paraphernalia and was subsequently lodged in Ocean County Jail.
-Granville was charged with possession of marijuana, possession of drug paraphernalia, possession of THC liquid, possession of a hypodermic syringe, and was released on a complaint summonses pending a court date.

 On May 28, Street Crimes Unit detectives responded to a report of a female possibly using drugs in the portable toilet at Wawa store on Lanes Mill Road, Kelly said.
 The detectives ultimately observed Neysa Rivera, 28, of Browns Mills, exit the portable toilet, “and she appeared to be under the influence of [drugs],” a statement from police said.
 Rivera was placed under arrest and charged with obstruction, possession of heroin, crack cocaine, alprazolam (Xanax), a hypodermic syringe, and paraphernalia.
 Rivera was lodged in Ocean County Jail.